-How to live Frugally and be Happy?
+How to live Frugally and be Happy in 2020?

 I do believe that learning to live with less and simplify your life DOES improve your overall well-being.
-I also think that clarifying what is most important to you in life helps you recognize where and how you want to spent your time, energy, and money.
+I also think that clarifying what is most important to you in life helps you recognize where and how you want to spend your time, energy, and money.

 Appreciate what you have